 - Picture someone experiencing that problem or someone that is going to search for a product like yours.

-- They are going to pull out their phone and type or talk a string of words into Google to find an answer.
+- They are going to pull out their phone and type or speak a string of words into Google to find an answer.

 - What do you think most people will type or say?

 - Is it in a question format or is it a statement?